-I use GoDaddy as an example, but the steps apply to most registrars.
+I use GoDaddy DNS management as an example, but the steps apply to most registrars.
 The process is quick and painless with no downtime if done correctly.

 The domain name system is the phone book of the internet.
 Web browsers interact with each other through IP addresses, which are 32-bit (IPv4) or 128-bit (IPv6) numbers.
 An example IPv4 IP address is 192.168.17.43.
 Humans access information online through domain names, like oracle.com.
 Every time you type into your web browser, a translation occurs between what you typed and the machine-friendly IP address.
 DNS resolution does this translation and converts host names into computer-friendly IP address.

 Resolving a domain name has multiple phases.
 Sometimes, it can be a one-step process, while others, it involves contact with multiple servers.
 The following diagram explains what happens when you type a host name into your browser.

 First, your browser and operating system check their own cache for oracle.com.
 If they can’t find the IP address, they send the request the next level.